avastmick/intro-computers-python/Lesson-1.md

     + What error did you get and how can you fix them?
     + Example:
 - Add an error - leave out a quote mark - and see what happens
+- You may see an error for indentation

 ```python
 >>> print "Hello World!